kpedro88/breadcrumbs/README.md

   dir                        # or label of directory to cd
 ```

-Due to shell limitations, `bcd` and `bgo` are implemented as aliases for tcsh and functions for bash.
+The commands `bcd` and `bgo` are implemented as functions in bash.
-The aliases/functions can be renamed by the installation script.
+They can be renamed by the installation script.